cerico/finisterre/README.md

 This Ansible playbook sets up

-- Ruby on Rails + React application.
+- Ruby on Rails, React, & Storybook application.
 - Pre-configred Ansible playbook for deployment as github action

 ### How to run